mweeda/ing2gnucashIM/README.md

 I've modified it to work with python3, added a first line with field description and added the account en contra_account fields.

 ## Update
+Important notice: The script works on Dutch exports only.
+It only recently came to my attention that the export changes language based on the browser setting.